zhaoruiyang98/eftpipe/README.md

 # or `pip install "mpi4py>=3" --upgrade --no-binary :all:` if you want to build from source
 ```

-Install classy (for macOS users, please make sure your `gcc` points to gcc instead of clang when compiling classy, or manually edit the `Makefile`)
+Install classy (for macOS users, please make sure your `gcc` points to gcc instead of clang when compiling classy, or manually edit the `Makefile` to select the proper compiler)
 ```shell
 git clone --depth 1 --branch v3.2.0 https://github.com/lesgourg/class_public
 cd class_public/